 But these things aren’t normal.
-According to Becca Sanders Fung, DPT, who’s certified in prenatal and postpartum physical therapy, “Many women have been told that it is normal to have a belly pooch or even incontinence when you laugh or run after baby.
+According to Becca Sanders Fung, DPT, who’s certified in prenatal and postpartum physical therapy, “Many women have been told that it is normal to have a pooch around their midsection or even incontinence when you laugh or run after baby.
 Although these things are common, they are not normal and are signs of an underlying dysfunction.”
 Studies show diastasis recti affects up to 80 percent of postpartum women, but the majority never know they have it.
 Because diastasis recti itself is painless, most women assume the belly pooch and weakness are normal parts of their mama physique.

-the separation worse instead of better.
+A lack of information, however, could lead them to unknowingly make the separation worse instead of better.
 “Traditional abdominal exercises, like crunches and sit-ups, usually won’t make your abs flat if you have diastasis recti,” explains Fung.
-“Without the proper progression back to strength, they can make the separation worse by putting pressure on your abdominal connection.”
+“Without the proper progression back to strength, they can make the abdominal separation worse by putting pressure on your abdominal connection.”

 For me, my new and unfamiliar shape left me feeling confused and frozen, unsure of what would strengthen my abs and what would make the separation worse.
 But Fung assured me all hope was not lost.

 “Women can definitely get stronger abs and bodies after baby.
 This can also help them have more confidence in their daily activities—whether it’s running or lifting their kids,” says Fung.
 With proper strengthening exercises, good body mechanics and abstaining from activities and exercises that put pressure on the separation, women are able to heal their abs and get back to their favorite prebaby activities.

 Upon completing the program that Fung designed and healing my abdominal separation, I began to feel like my old self—just in time to become pregnant once more.